auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

 I kept a dream journal at different times of my life in different formats, keeping notes in text on my phone, in an app paid and unpaid, and in voice messages.
 I had notification reminders several times per day to remind me to reality check and test if I'm dreaming.
 If you can detect a pattern in your dreams, like you often see clocks but can't quite make out the actual time, then make the reminder in real life that whenever you see a clock you ask yourself if you're dreaming.
 At night I would focus with intent on remembering my dreams in the morning.
 I pictured my morning self laying in bed reflecting on my dreams.
 In the morning, I laid still for a few minutes without moving.
 If you move, you end up forgetting your dreams faster.
 Even when I didn't remember, I searched for a trace sometimes catching the faint imprints of intense moments in a disconnected dream.
 Sometimes the dreams would shoot into my brain later in the day.

 The more I practiced the better I remembered.
 I did end up lucid dreaming several times in my life, but often not when I tried with any effort.
 For a few times I had incredible lucid dreaming.
 However, I never reached a stage where I could regularly lucid dream at will.
 While I did reality test in my dreams to see if I was dreaming, similar to waking, I believed I was awake in my dream and only realized my error when I woke up, leaving me with unsettling philosophical implications for waking life.
-Looking back my vivid dreams often centered around consumption of healthier foods rich in magnesium and B-vitamins closer to bedtime and drank plenty of water throughout the day.
+Looking back my vivid dreams often centered around consumption of healthier foods rich in magnesium and B-vitamins closer to bedtime and drinking plenty of water throughout the day.
 Vivid dreams are often a sign of healthy sleep.

-## I gave up on lucid dreaming, but by tracking my dreams and bringing greater awareness I began to appreciate dreaming (and sleeping).
+## I gave up on lucid dreaming, but by tracking my dreams I began to appreciate dreaming (and sleeping).

 Dreams are an altered state, a connection to our unconscious.
 They're simply interesting.
 I looked at dreams like a natural psychedelic drug without any risks and only benefits.
 Instead of focusing on controlling my dreams, I focused on _optimizing my sleep_.
-I [learned more about the science of sleep](/learning/).
+I learned more about the science of sleep.
 [REM sleep](https://en.wikipedia.org/wiki/Rapid_eye_movement_sleep) is talked about in introductory psychology books; it's the phase of sleep we have the most vivid dreams and is common to mammals.
 We need REM sleep.

 Some of the greatest inventors of history are rumored to have hacked sleep to optimum.
 They were able to create multiple incredible inventions while only sleeping in several small naps throughout the day.
 By slipping right into a 20 minute nap six times per day, about once every 4 hours, they would get 2 hours of REM sleep total in a day.
 Most full night sleepers only get 1.5 hours of REM sleep on average!
 Could the extra REM sleep be the super-charging factor in their creative genius?
-Experimenters say if you can fight through the initial adjustment phase and train your body to get REM immediately, you will no longer need a long block of sleep.
-Some labeled this the Uberman sleeping schedule.
+Experimenters say if you can fight through the initial adjustment phase and train your body to get into the REM phase immediately, you will no longer need a long block of sleep.
+Some labeled this the Uberman sleep schedule.
 I found a small literature on [poly-phasic sleep](https://en.wikipedia.org/wiki/Biphasic_and_polyphasic_sleep).
 I [detail my experiments with sleep in another article](/polyphasic-sleep/).
 The conclusion I found from my experiment after suffering un-adjustable sleep deprivation was there are most likely two optimal sleeping schedules for humans to maximize creativity, recuperation, and function:

 1. A solid block of uninterrupted sleep at night
-2. A [siesta style](https://en.wikipedia.org/wiki/Siesta) sleeping pattern with naps in the afternoon
+2. A [siesta style](https://en.wikipedia.org/wiki/Siesta) sleeping pattern with a nap in the afternoon

 I learned a lot about napping!
 Naps should be at least 20 minutes for a short, full, deep sleep cycle.
 If you snooze in the morning for only 10 or 15 minutes and repeat that, you're hurting your sleep hygiene and your day.
 The process for your body to clear hormones signaling sleep and wakefulness is disrupted.
 Most people feel groggy throughout the day.
 If you do snooze, the more optimal time is about 20 minutes, I give 21 minutes.
 This also helps me snooze a little less since I know I won't wake up before the alarm again and need the time.